2miles/tentmates/README.md

-# Heart Anomalies
+# Tentmates

 ### Miles Whitaker

-Homework 3: Machine Learning Question 2.
+Homework 3: state space search question 1.
 CS-441 AI, Nov 2023, Bart Massey

 The background for this problem is explained [here](https://drdobbs.com/mates/184410645).
 It was given by Dennis Sasha in the August 1998 Dr. Dobb's Journal.
 Given a bunch of campers that need to be packed into tents, and preferences of these campers for tent-mates, find an optimally-happy packing